Leonidas-from-XIV/node-xml2js/README.md

     considered children if `explicitChildren` is on.
 Added in 0.2.5.
   * `async` (default `false`): Should the callbacks be async?
-This *might* be an incompatible change if your code depends on sync execution of callbacks. xml2js 0.3 might change this default, so the recommendation is to not depend on sync execution anyway.
+This *might* be an incompatible change if your code depends on sync execution of callbacks.
+    Future versions of `xml2js` might change this default, so the recommendation is to not depend on sync execution anyway.
 Added in 0.2.6.
   * `strict` (default `true`): Set sax-js to strict or non-strict parsing mode.
     Defaults to `true` which is *highly* recommended, since parsing HTML which is not well-formed XML might yield just about anything.
 Added in 0.2.7.